pauloricardosb/nginx/README.md

 ```

 <aside>
-💡 Até a presente etapada do processo, nós orquestramos um container com a imagem do Nginx via Docker Compose e atribuímos a porta do container à porta da nossa máquina real.
+💡 Até a presente etapa do processo, nós orquestramos um container com a imagem do Nginx via Docker Compose e atribuímos a porta do container à porta da nossa máquina real.
 Sendo ambas a porta 80!

 </aside>